Local Government Resources Hub

 Learn more

 • The transportation sector accounted for 27% of 2018 greenhouse gas emissions in Wisconsin according to the State Office of Sustainability & Clean Energy.
-The Bipartisan Infrastructure Law and Inflation Reduction Act dedicate significant funding to establish a nationwide network of EV charging stations and incentivize EV purchases to reduce GHG emissions from the transportation sector.
 Local governments have an important role to play in the equitable and effective expansion of EVs and EV infrastructure.

 Learn more